Concrete Patio Cleaning in Chicago, IL

 Common Chicago patio problems

-• Black mildew speckling after wet seasons
+• Black mildew speckling after wet spring and summer months

-• White salt residue and chalky film
+• White salt residue and chalky film from winter de-icers

-• Oil and grease stains near grills
+• Oil and grease stains near grills and outdoor seating

 What a proper clean solves